Toloka/docs/en/glossary.md

 #### Training pool {#training-pool}

 A [pool](#pool) of zero-price tasks for training Tolokers.
-Training tasks contain correct responses and hints that are shown if the Toloker answers incorrectly.
+Training tasks contain correct task responses and hints that are shown if the Toloker answers incorrectly.

 To improve the quality of results, you can add a training pool and choose only those Tolokers who pass training successfully.
 [Learn more](guide/concepts/train.md)

 #### Training skill {#training-skill}

 A [skill](#skill) that is automatically created when the first training pool is added to the project.
 The skill name is `<project name> - training`.
-The value is the percentage of correct responses in the training pool.
+The value is the percentage of correct task responses in the training pool.
 The skill is assigned to the Toloker after they complete the training pool.

 There is only one training skill for the entire project.
 If you create new training pools, they will use the same skill.
 [Learn more](guide/concepts/nav.md)